SarithaMathai/MyRetailService/README.md

    * HSQLDB (Relational Database):
       *  Run the hsqldb server.
            * C:\hsqldb\productdb>runServer.bat
-                * The runServer.bat batch file contains the productdb DDL script to create the database, create Product and Product_Detail tables and insert records into them.
+                * The runServer.bat batch file contains the productdb DDL and DML scripts to create the database, create Product and Product_Detail tables and insert records into them.
       * Run the hsqldb swing application to connect to hsqldb database with interactive sqltool.
            * C:\hsqldb\productdb>runManagerSwing.bat